-This kit is designed for cars with the BMW M-Technic bumper.
-This kit will not fit cars equipped with the standard bumpers.
+This kit is designed for cars with a standard BMW bumper.
+This kit will not fit cars equipped with the BMW M-Technic or alternate bumpers.

 This kit includes BMW components to add an oil cooler to a vehicle that was not equipped with a stock oil cooler.
 Please follow BMW TIS instructions to change out the oil filter housing with the new BMW oil filter housing with thermostat adapter attached for the oil lines.
 If this kit includes new inner fender, brake duct, or front bumper grill components, please use those in place of the stock parts.